 Starting 2016, one of the Company's employees has been covered by the Plan.
 Allianz SE directly bills the Company for the share of the employee in the fund, the related derivative, and the corresponding changes in fair value.
 The Company expenses the fair market value of the RSU, as determined on the grant date, ratably over the period during which the restrictions lapse.
-Compensation billed by Allianz SE to the Company in relation to the RSU under this Plan recorded under "General and administrative expense" account amounted to P14,710,168 and P15,492,390 in 2019 and 2018, respectively (Notes 22 and 23).
+Compensation billed by Allianz SE to the Company in relation to the RSU under this Plan recorded under "General and administrative expense" account amounted to P9,893,912 in 2020 (2019 - P14,710,168 and 2019) (Notes 22 and 23).

-Provisions in relation to the RSU recognized under the "Accounts payable, accrued expenses, and provisions" account in the Company's statement of financial position amounted to P64,675,827 and P49,965,659 as of December 31, 2019 and 2018, respectively (Note 13).
+Provisions in relation to the RSU recognized under the "Accounts payable, accrued expenses, and provisions" account in the Company's statement of financial position amounted to P74,569,739 and P64,675,827 as of December 31, 2020 and 2019, respectively (Note 13).